rohanmaniwade/simpleThesis-typst/simple-thesis/06_signal_processing.typ

   caption: [Target composite FDS and recomputed FDS from converged equivalent PSD for `PCB_CENTER` Z-axis] )<fdsmatch>

 @fdsmatch validates the inversion process by comparing the target composite FDS with the FDS recomputed from the final converged PSD using Rice's broadband damage model.
-The close agreement between the two curves confirms that the iterative method successfully produces an equivalent PSD that reproduces the desired fatigue damage spectrum.
+The close agreement between the two curves confirms that the iterative method successfully produces an equivalent PSD that reproduces the desired FDS.
 The resulting equivalent PSD corresponds to a test duration of 924 hours, meaning this profile, when run continuously for 924 hours, would replicate the same cumulative fatigue damage as the complete endurance cycle.
 The convergence criterion of less than 0.1 dB error ensures that the resulting test specification will deliver fatigue damage equivalent to the field profile across the entire frequency range of interest.

 === PSD Envelope Smoothing Method